 In 2003, the Presbyterian Church in America’s church planting organization (Mission to North America), recognized that many fledgling churches failed because of the stresses placed on the pastoral couple.
 In fact, some ministry marriages did not survive the rigors of church planting.

 MNA asked Shari Thomas to design a ministry to address the crucial needs of the church planting couple.
-Shari had twenty-five years of domestic and international church planting experience, and had provided training at church planting assessments and conferences.
+Shari had twenty-five years of domestic and international church planting experience, and had provided training at church planter assessments and conferences.
 Because of the lack of research on church planting spouses (CPS), Shari conducted qualitative research (interviews) and quantitative research (questionnaires) to ascertain the scope of the issues.

 Her research revealed that the health of the church planting couple is key to a successful church.
 The majority of failed plants or premature pastoral departures stems from a lack of understanding the demands church planting places on the family, and the difficulty of navigating congregational expectations.
 The primary stressor identified by church planting spouses was the planter’s lack of understanding of the demands church planting places on the family unit.
 The second most critical stressor was lack of a support system apart from the planter.
 The average CPS is heavily invested in the life of the church: she simultaneously leads 3.5 major ministries (or works outside the home) while serving as the primary childcare giver and providing extensive ministry hospitality.
 Over eighty percent of church planter wives surveyed reported a lack of denominational care and support.
 One hundred percent requested mentoring or some form of a support system.